|IVF and Egg Donation in Russia - availability and limits|

 The Russian Association for Human Reproduction (RAHR) runs a nationwide registry of clinics and medical centres performing assisted reproduction treatments.
 Like ESHRE, they release annual reports detailing the efficacy of IVF treatments in Russia.

 The cost of a single own egg IVF cycle in Russia ranges from €2,000 to €5,000 while an egg donation cycle may cost from €3,800 to €7,000.
-Taking into account Russia’s advanced IVF procedures and English speaking clinics’ staff, it’s still significantly cheaper than e.g. Spain or even Latvia.
+Taking into account Russia’s advanced IVF procedures and English speaking clinics’ staff, IVF are significantly cheaper than e.g. in Spain or even Latvia.

 In Russia, IVF treatment is available to both married and unmarried opposite–sex couples and to single women.
 There is no legal age limit for neither female or male fertility patients.
 Preimplantation genetic screening/diagnosis (PGS/D) is commonly provided for patients, as well as ICSI, assisted hatching or embryo transfer and vitrification.
 Sex selection for medical causes and surrogacy are allowed.
 Russia allows non–anonymous donation, which means that intended parents are able to see pictures of a donor as a child or an adult or hear their voice.
 Anonymous donation is possible as well.

 According to the ESHRE 2014 report, the overall birth rates for IVF with own eggs in Russia were 34.1% (for patients under 35 years old), 25.9% (for patients aged 35-39) and 14.5% (for patients over 40).
 The birth rate for IVF treatment with with donor eggs was 48.0% for all age groups.